MicrosoftDocs/dataexplorer-docs/data-explorer/add-cluster-connection.md

 ## Manage clusters across multiple user accounts and Azure AD directories

 In the Azure Data Explorer web UI, each cluster connection is associated with a specific user account and Azure Active Directory (Azure AD) directory.
 The provided credentials are used to authenticate to the cluster and run queries.

-This functionality is especially valuable for users who manage multiple clusters across different user accounts or Azure AD directories.
-It removes the need to repetitively sign in and sign out, or switch directories, and allows you to move between clusters associated with different credentials within a unified interface.
+This functionality removes the need to repetitively sign in and sign out, or switch directories, and allows you to move between clusters associated with different credentials within a unified interface.

 To add a cluster from a different user account or Azure AD directory: